 Inform and Lead Change with a Master’s in Research Psychology and Data Analysis

 Azusa Pacific’s Master of Science in Research Psychology and Data Analysis program prepares you with the necessary experiences to be competitive for doctoral programs and pursue careers in psychological research.
 In this program, work one-on-one with faculty research advisors in a number of psychology-related areas, including substance abuse, social, clinical, cognitive, and more.
-Through faculty mentorship, 24 units of coursework, and the completion of a master’s thesis, you will acquire the research and statistical methods necessary to lead change in psychological research.
+Through faculty mentorship, relevant coursework, and the completion of a master’s thesis, you will acquire the research and statistical methods necessary to lead change in psychological research.

 Graduates of the program are: